Maintenance time at Tidal Life

 There are many more stories you might enjoy, short snippets of life, diatribes about pollution, announcements of environmental news and activities.
 I’m very fond of what I wrote about back then, warts and all.

-As a bonus, you’ll also find links to all my Tidal Life columns for the South Whidbey Record.
+And here’s a link to the really early stuff – my Tidal Life columns for the South Whidbey Record.

 I hope you enjoy this glimpse into my formative years and all that was going on around Whidbey Island and Puget Sound back in the day.